Jump to section:

 “Terpenes seem to be major players in driving the sedating or energizing effects,” Raber said.
 “Which terpenes cause which effects is apparently much more complicated than all of us would like, as it seems to [vary based on specific] ones and their relative ratios to each other and the cannabinoids.”

-If you can, smell the cannabis strains you’re considering for purchase.
+By going a step beyond their indica, sativa, or hybrid classification to consider cannabinoids and terpenes, you’re more likely to identify the specific strains you like or don’t like.
+If you can, smell the strains you’re considering for purchase.
 Find the aromas that stand out to you and give them a try.
 In time, your intuition and knowledge of cannabinoids and terpenes will guide you to your favorite strains and products.

 Lastly, consider the following questions when choosing the right strain or product for you.

 Strain consideration #1: How much experience do you have with cannabis?